telefonicaid/fiware-cygnus/cygnus-ngsi/test/performance/README.md

 ```
   >**Properties**:
 ```
 * RUNTIME      - time of test duration (1 second by default)
 * THREADS      - threads number (1 by default)
 * RAMPUP       - ramp up of threads (0 by default)
 * HOST         - IP or hostname main node (in case of clusters is Nginx)  (127.0.0.1 by default)
 * PORT         - port used by cygnus (5050 by default)
-* HOST_NODE_1   - IP or hostname of Node 1  (127.0.0.1 by default, if the property is not appends it is ignored)
-* HOST_NODE_2   - IP or hostname of Node 2  (127.0.0.1 by default, if the property is not appends it is ignored)
 * TESTNAME     - sink name (channel to test)
 * SERVICE      - FIWARE service to be notified (loadtest by default)
-* SERVICE_PAATH - FIWARE service path to be notified (/any by default)
+* SERVICE_PATH - FIWARE service path to be notified (/any by default)
 ```

   >**example**: